-(1) All facilities and programs shall have written personnel policies and procedures approved by the governing authority.

-(2) All employees shall have access to personnel policies and procedures, as well as other rules and regulations governing the conditions of their employment.

-(3) The facility or program shall develop, adopt, and maintain policies and procedures at each provider location to provide for qualified personnel during all hours of operation.

-(4) There shall be job descriptions for all positions setting forth minimum qualifications and duties of each position.
+- (1) All facilities and programs shall have written personnel policies and procedures.
+With the exception of facilities certified under Chapter 16 of this Title, these policies and procedures shall be approved by the governing authority. - (2) All employees shall have access to personnel policies and procedures, as well as other rules and regulations governing the conditions of their employment. - (3) The facility or program shall develop, adopt, and maintain policies and procedures at each provider location to provide for qualified personnel during all hours of operation. - (4) There shall be job descriptions for all positions setting forth minimum qualifications and duties of each position.